Create and edit topics in your Power Virtual Agents bot

 You can include punctuation in a trigger phrase, but it's best to use short phrases rather than long sentences.

-4. Select Details to open the topic details pane.
+5. Select Details to open the Topic details pane.

 Screenshot of the topic authoring canvas with Details highlighted.

-• Use the name to identify the topic.
-The Topics page lists all the topics defined in your bot, by name.
-A customer might see the topic name if the bot can't determine which topic matches the customer's message.
+• Add a Name to identify the topic, such as "Store hours".
+The Topics page lists all the topics defined in your copilot, by this name.
+A customer might see the topic name if the copilot can't determine which topic matches the customer's message.

 • The Description is never shown to users.
-Use it to describe the purpose of the topic for yourself and other bot makers on your team.
+Use it to describe the purpose of the topic for yourself and other copilot makers on your team.

-6. Select Save to save your changes and add the topic to the topics list.
+7. Select Save at the top of the page to save your changes and add the topic to the topics list.

 Design a topic conversation path

-When you create a topic, a Trigger phrases node is inserted for you.
-Add more nodes to control the conversation.
+When you create a topic, a Trigger node is inserted for you on the Topics & Plugins page.
+You can add more nodes to control the conversation.

-Screenshot of the Add node button in the Power Virtual Agents authoring canvas.
+Screenshot of the Add node button in the Microsoft Copilot Studio authoring canvas.

 3. Select a node type to insert the node.